 Although very protective, maternal antibodies last for only a few weeks; after this time, the puppy becomes susceptible to disease.
 The vaccination program should be started at about six to eight weeks of age.
 This is the age when many maternal antibodies are beginning to die and the puppy becomes susceptible to infectious disease.
 Puppies should be vaccinated against canine distemper, hepatitis, parvovirus, parainfluenza virus, and rabies.
 Other vaccines are also available for certain situations, and will be discussed at the time of the first visit for vaccinations.

 Maternal antibodies are passed in the mother's milk only during the first one to three days after delivery.
-If, for any reason, the puppies do not nurse during this important period of time, their vaccinations should begin about four weeks of age, depending on likely disease exposure.
+If, for any reason, the puppies do not nurse during this important period of time, their vaccinations should begin earlier than six weeks of age, depending on likely disease exposure.
 A veterinarian can make specific recommendations for each particular situation.

 Do all puppies have worms?

 A microscopic examination of the feces will reveal the eggs of most of these parasites.
 Generally this test should be performed at the time of the first vaccinations.
 However, it may be performed as early as two to three weeks of age if an intestinal parasite problem is suspected.
-Treatment is based on the type of parasites found although some veterinarians elect to treat all puppies because they know that fecal tests can be falsely negative due to low numbers of parasite eggs shed in the feces of a young puppy.
+The Companion Animal Parasite council recommends deworming puppies for roundworms and hookworms every two weeks starting at two weeks of age.
+Other treatment may be needed based on the results of a fecal examination.
 Your veterinarian should be consulted for specific recommendations for your puppies.
-You should not administer any over-the-counter de-worming compounds without first consulting your veterinary hospital.
+You should not administer any over-the-counter deworming compounds without first consulting your veterinary hospital.